DiamonC/observer/README.md

 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
 ✅ Navbar with Arth Panel, Servers, & Settings on left.
 On right: Night/darkmode button, Create server button, Account button.
 ✅ Basic UI for all planned pages
+🔨 Communication with backend
-🔨 Basic UI and function for terminal on the frontend
+❌ Basic UI and function for terminal on the frontend
-❌ Communication with backend (No backend yet, I'm not experienced in backends)
 ❌ Balance deposits & withdraws with paypal
 ❌ Web Terminal using WebSockets
 ❓ Balance deposits & withdraws with stripe
+❓ Decentralized options for accounts and/or paynments